Boise State vs. Utah State NCAA Football Odds, Plays and Insights | September 25, 2021

 - Boise State and its opponents have not yet scored more than 70 points in a game this season.

-- Utah State has combined with its opponents to score more than 70 points in two games this season.
+- Utah State's games have gone over 70 points in two opportunities this season.

-- The combined points per game average of the two teams, 76, is six points above Saturday's over/under.
+- Saturday's total is six points lower than the two team's combined 76 points per game average.

-- These two squads combine to surrender 54 points per game, 16 fewer than this contest's over/under.
+- The 54 combined points per game that these two squads have allowed this season are 16 fewer than the 70 over/under in this contest.

-- The Broncos and their opponents score an average of 61.3 points per game, 8.7 fewer than Saturday's total.
+- Broncos games have an average total of 61.3 points this season, 8.7 fewer than Saturday's over/under.

-- The 57.5 PPG average total in Aggies games this season is 12.5 points fewer than this game's over/under.
+- The 70 total in this game is 12.5 points above the 57.5 average total in Aggies games this season.

 Boise State Stats and Trends

-- This season, the Broncos won ATS in their only game as a favorite of 9 points or more.

-- Boise State's games this year have gone over the total in one out of three opportunities (33.3%).
+- The Broncos have been favored by 9 points or more once this season and covered the spread.

-- The Broncos average 35 points per game, 4.3 more than the Aggies give up per contest (30.7).
+- The Broncos rack up 35 points per game, 4.3 more than the Aggies surrender per matchup (30.7).

-- Boise State is 2-0 against the spread and 1-1 overall this season when the team records more than 30.7 points.
+- When Boise State scores more than 30.7 points, it is 2-0 against the spread and 1-1 overall.

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.